Skip To Main Content

 Next up: Wharf Apartment is a nod to its maritime history

 Materiality played a central role in shaping the project’s atmosphere.
 The studio worked in close collaboration with the clients, with an emphasis on balance between contemporary finishes and the existing fabric.
-Vanjani continues: “Particular materials used, such as the Mineral Fox micro-cement wall finish and aged brass tapware and fittings, provide a tactile, artisanal aesthetic to the interior spaces.”
+Carter continues: “Particular materials used, such as the Mineral Fox micro-cement wall finish and aged brass tapware and fittings, provide a tactile, artisanal aesthetic to the interior spaces.”

 Collaborations added texture and personality.
 The clients’ own selections contributed character, while the builder and joiners were integral to the refinement of detail.
-“Several details that they included such as light fixtures and cabinetry handles were unexpected delights, creating a personal touch,” concludes Vanjani.
+“Several details that they included such as light fixtures and cabinetry handles were unexpected delights, creating a personal touch,” concludes Carter.
 “The builder, Ryan Jones and the joiners, Interspec had a great eye for detail too.”

 Suggested: The Workshop sits in quiet rebellion against the division between life and labour